rocky-linux/documentation/docs/guides/migrate2rocky.md

 Okay, this is not necessarily the best thing to do, security-wise.
 But, it is the easiest way to grab the script.

-Then, run this command to download the script into whatever directory you're using:
+Run this command to download the script into whatever directory you're using:

 ```
 curl https://raw.githubusercontent.com/rocky-linux/rocky-tools/main/migrate2rocky/migrate2rocky.sh -o migrate2rocky.sh